tenimathew/oracle/docs/oracle-admin/basics.md

 - These files are used to configure the different network components of the Oracle database.
 - These include files such as tnsnames.ora and listener.ora.
-- The "listerner.ora" file contains server side network configuration parameters.
+- The "listener.ora" file contains server side network configuration parameters.
 - The "tnsnames.ora" file contains client side network configuration parameters.
 - Location: %ORACLE_HOME%\network\ADMIN
 - IO Error : The Network Adapter could not establish connection